Sunday, August 25, 2013

 I don’t know if these two passages today cause you to ask some questions but they prompt me to ask, why would you ask God to search you if you have already said that he has already searched you?
 Isn’t it a redundant request?

-It is one thing to acknowledge that God knows everything about you and another to invite him to keep searching and knowing everything about your life in order to keep you on the path to the Celestial City.
-I have been listening to Nate Currin’s new folk album Pilgrim based on Pilgrim’s Progress and perhaps that has helped to accentuate the journeying aspect of the life of faith for me today.
-The psalmist realizes that he has not arrived yet, and therefore needs the continued guidance of the Lord.
-Keep me on your path Jesus!
+It is one thing to acknowledge that God knows everything about you and another to invite him to keep searching and knowing everything about your life to keep you on the path to the Celestial City.
+I have been listening to Nate Currin’s new folk album Pilgrim, based on John Bunyan's classic, Pilgrim’s Progress, and perhaps that has helped to accentuate the journeying aspect of the life of faith for me today.
+The psalmist realized that he had not arrived yet and therefore needed the continued guidance of the Lord.
+Keep me on your path, Jesus!

 It is important for us to not slip into a mindset of having arrived.
 When we think we have arrived we stop learning, stop seeking, and stop growing in grace.
 Let’s rest in the knowledge that God knows all about us and yet loves us, and at the same time let’s actively invite the Holy Spirit to convict, instruct, guide, and comfort as only he can!